J-CF-Leung/Study_Vault/Physics/Condensed matter physics/Phonons.md

-- Phonons are _collective excitations_ in a lattice
+- The atoms in a lattice can be _excited_ in order to vibrate
 - They are the [[Oscillations#Normal modes|normal modes]] of the system, where:
 	- All atoms oscillate at the _same frequency_
 	- All displacements are at _fixed ratios_ to each other